whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-24-Emma-Et-Chloe-French-Jewelry-Subscription-Box-August-2016-Review-Coupon.md

 **Peter Hopper** Petit Bateau Ring in Silver or Gold, *Value $68*

 Subscribers will receive this ring in either Silver or Gold, depending on their jewelry preferences.
-I received both as I have one personal subscription that I pay myself, and another one that's sponsored.
+I received both as I have one personal subscription that I pay myself, and another one that's sent to me in exchange for a review.

 The ring's design is very geometric and modern.
 Totally my style, simple and classic with a modern twist.